 Peyto currently has a credit facility and the amount authorized thereunder is dependent on the borrowing base determined by its lenders.
-Peyto is required to comply with covenants under its credit facility which may, in certain cases, include certain financial ratio tests, which from time to time either affect the availability, or price, of additional funding and in the event that Peyto does not comply therewith Peyto's access to capital could be restricted or repayment could be required.
-The failure of Peyto to comply with such covenants, which may be affected by events beyond Peyto's control, could result in the default under Peyto's credit facility which could result in Peyto being required to repay amounts owing thereunder.
-Even if Peyto is unable to repay amounts owing, it may not be on commercially reasonable terms or terms that are acceptable to Peyto.
-If Peyto is unable to repay amounts owing, the lenders under the credit facility could proceed to foreclose or otherwise realize upon the collateral granted to them to secure the indebtedness.
+Peyto is required to comply with covenants under its credit facility and in the event that Peyto does not comply with these covenants, Peyto's access to capital could be restricted or repayment could be required.
+Events beyond Peyto's control may contribute to the failure of Peyto to comply with such covenants.
+A failure to comply with covenants could result in the default under Peyto's credit facility, which could result in Peyto being required to repay amounts owing thereunder.
+Even if Peyto is able to obtain new financing, it may not be on commercially reasonable terms or terms that are acceptable to Peyto.
+If Peyto is unable to repay amounts owing under credit facilities, the lenders under the credit facility could proceed to foreclose or otherwise realize upon the collateral granted to them to secure the indebtedness.
 The acceleration of Peyto's indebtedness under one agreement may permit acceleration of indebtedness under other agreements that contain cross default or cross-acceleration provisions.
-In addition, Peyto's credit facility may, from time to time, impose operating and financial restrictions on Peyto that could include restrictions on, the payment of dividends, repurchase or making of other distributions with respect to Peyto's securities, incurring of additional indebtedness, provision of guarantees, the assumption of loans, making of capital expenditures, entering into of amalgamations, mergers, take-over bids or disposition of assets, among others.
+In addition, Peyto's credit facility may impose operating and financial restrictions on Peyto that could include restrictions on, the payment of dividends, repurchase or making of other distributions with respect to Peyto's securities, incurring of additional indebtedness, the provision of guarantees, the assumption of loans, making of capital expenditures, entering into of amalgamations, mergers, take-over bids or disposition of assets, among others.

-Peyto's borrowing base is determined and re-determined by Peyto's lenders based on Peyto's reserves, commodity prices, applicable discount rate and other factors as determined by Peyto's lenders.
-A material decline in commodity prices could reduce Peyto's borrowing base, therefore reducing the funds available to Peyto under the credit facility which could result in a portion, or all, of Peyto's bank indebtedness be required to be repaid.
+Peyto's lenders use Peyto's reserves, commodity prices, applicable discount rate and other factors, to periodically determine Peyto's borrowing base.
+A material decline in commodity prices could reduce Peyto's borrowing base, reducing the funds available to Peyto under the credit facility which could result in the requirement to repay a portion, or all, of Peyto's bank indebtedness.